Knightmare (TV series): Characters

-The formal division of characters between The Powers that Be and The Opposition meant that later series started to feature more developed story lines that would be hinted at in earlier quests and developed more as the seasons progressed.
-Examples of this include the alliance between Lord Fear and Aesandre in series 5 which backfires when she freezes the entire dungeon at the end of the season after her powers have been boosted by her ally.
-Season 6 saw Lord Fear attempt another alliance with Witch Queen Greystagg which she eventually rejected, leading to him summoning a Red Dragon to destroy the dungeon (which Treguard and Pickle ultimately foiled with a lightning rod that the final team of that season retrieved) but this plan also failed, leading to the destruction of Mount Fear.
-In season 7, the enmity between Lord Fear and Greystagg developed further after it was revealed he had destroyed her home- Greystagg helps the final team retrieve a magic hammer to stop a giant troll from destroying Knightmare castle.
-In the final season, Greystagg had been replaced with the sorceress Maldame and both she and Lord Fear fought for control over an underwater domain called the Great Mire; Lord Fear sent another red dragon to destroy her but the ultimate outcome of this was unresolved as the final quest ended.

-Over the course of the series Treguard became known for his catchphrase "Ooh, nasty!", regularly used just after a team had died.
+The formal division of characters between The Powers that Be and The Opposition meant later series started to feature more advanced story lines which would be hinted at in earlier quests and developed more as the seasons progressed.
+Examples of this include the alliance between Lord Fear and Aesandre in series 5, which backfires when she freezes the entire dungeon at the end of the season after her powers have been boosted by her ally.
+Season 6 saw Lord Fear attempt another alliance with Witch Queen Greystagg which she eventually rejected.
+As a result, Lord Fear summoned a Red Dragon to destroy the dungeon (which Treguard and Pickle ultimately foiled with a lightning rod the final team of that season retrieved), but this plan also failed, leading to the destruction of Mount Fear.
+In season 7, the enmity between Lord Fear and Greystagg developed further after it was revealed he had destroyed her home.
+Greystagg helps the final team retrieve a magic hammer to stop a giant troll from destroying Knightmare castle.
+In the final season, Greystagg had been replaced with the sorceress Maldame and both she and Lord Fear fought for control over an underwater domain called the Great Mire; Lord Fear sent another red dragon to destroy her, but the ultimate outcome of this was unresolved as the final quest ended.
+Over the course of the series, Treguard became known for his catchphrase "Ooh, nasty!", regularly used just after a team had died.
 Intended only as a passing remark, this was originally an ad lib by Myatt.
-Actors that auditioned for the show were required to demonstrate spontaneity and flexibility- occasionally a team's actions would require quick thinking by Hugo Myatt and/or the other actors in order for the game play to follow the planned path.
+Actors that auditioned for the show were required to demonstrate spontaneity and flexibility.
+Occasionally, a team's actions would require quick thinking by Hugo Myatt and/or the other actors in order for the gameplay to follow the planned path.

 In its early series, Knightmare lacked a single major antagonist or 'baddie'.
-Indeed, originally Treguard was specifically a neutral character, neither on the side of good nor evil.
-The closest there was to a main villain was Mogdred (portrayed by John Woodnutt), but his main duty was (according to wizard Merlin in the penultimate episode of Series 2) to "scare you into making a mistake", though he did kill two dungeoneers, one in Series 2 and another early in Series 4.
+Originally, Treguard was specifically a neutral character, neither on the side of good nor evil.
+The closest there was to a main villain was Mogdred (portrayed by John Woodnutt), but his primary duty was (according to wizard Merlin in the penultimate episode of Series 2) to "scare you into making a mistake", though he did kill two dungeoneers, one in Series 2 and another early in Series 4.
 In Series 5 (1991), however, changes were made.
 The majority of the characters were split into two sides: the righteous "Powers that Be", and the villainous "Opposition", the leader of which was Lord Fear played by Mark Knight.
 By this time, Treguard's stance had now fully evolved into that of a strictly good character.

-In 2014 Hugo Myatt lent his "Treguard" voice to the heavy metal band Evil Scarecrow's album Galactic Hunt for the track Enter the Knightmare, whose lyrics are based on the 1980s TV show.
+In 2014, Hugo Myatt lent his "Treguard" voice to the heavy metal band Evil Scarecrow's album Galactic Hunt for the track Enter the Knightmare, whose lyrics are based on the 1980s TV show.